 Bulging or Herniated Discs

 Whiplash is a common injury to the neck in which the neck “whips” backward after a quick forward movement or vice-versa.
 In Springfield, Illinois, this happens most frequently during a car accident.
 This type of injury damage ligaments in the neck and results in pain and decreased range of motion.
-Whiplash must be addressed immediately because it will lead to permanent damage if unchecked.
-Chiropractic is the most effective treatment for whiplash.
+Whiplash leads to permanent damage if unchecked, so getting evaluated as quickly as possible is paramount.
+Chiropractic care is the most effective treatment for whiplash.

-Yes!
 Chiropractic is the safest, and most effective treatment for neck pain when properly performed by a licensed chiropractic physician.
-Here at Capitol Chiropractic we have 3 licensed chiropractic physicians that specialize in diagnosing and treating neck pain.
+Here at Capitol Chiropractic, we have 3 licensed chiropractic physicians that specialize in diagnosing and treating neck pain.

-It is never recommended that you try pop your own neck.
+We strongly discourage anyone from trying pop their own neck.
 Forcing your neck into certain movements can cause damage to your ligaments, muscles, and joints.
 If your neck pops when moving through a normal range of motion without any strain, that could be helpful and will not cause damage.
-Licensed, professionally trained chiropractors like the doctors at Capitol Chiropractic Health Center should be the only people to adjust the neck to alleviate neck pain.
+Licensed, professionally trained chiropractors like the doctors at Capitol Chiropractic Health Center should be the only people to “pop” or adjust your neck to ensure it is helpful and not harmful.

-Chiropractic care is covered by most insurance plans.
+All insurance plans are different, so how much coverage you have will vary.
 As a service to our patients and prospective patients, we will check your insurance benefits for you.
 Any questions you have can be answered by our accounts manager, Nancy.